SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Host Metrics Source (SystemStats)

-Equivalent of the Host Metrics Source is [the telegraf receiver with appropiate plugins][telegrafreceiver].
+The equivalent of the Host Metrics Source is [the telegraf receiver with appropiate plugins][telegrafreceiver].
 More useful information can be found in [Host Metrics Source for Cloud Based Management](#host-metrics-source).

 | The Installed Collector Parameter | The OpenTelemetry Collector Key                                                                                 |